Are Walk-In Tubs Tax Deductible?

 Walk-in tubs as a medical necessity

 “Medically necessary” means your doctor has prescribed an accessible tub to treat or ease a condition that makes bathing in a standard tub unsafe.
-In other words, it has to be installed to alleviate or prevent a physical ailment (not just for general health or aesthetic reasons).
+In other words, it must be installed to alleviate or prevent a physical ailment (not just for general health or aesthetic reasons).
 Some instances where you might need a walk-in tub include:

 • Being an older adult